 A few months ago my friend came to visit and she asked how I stay so organized and on top of my meal planning, so I just wrote down an email for her that went through my process.
 I thought I would share that here in case anyone else needs a little encouragement or help!
-Meal planning for me isn't really as helpful for me as it probably is for a large family, but my Type-A-ness really appreciates order and organization, so I do it anyway
+Meal planning for me isn't really as helpful for me as it probably is for a large family, but my Type-A-ness really appreciates order and organization, so I do it anyway.

 I use a calendar I made on Microsoft Publisher where I enter the names of meals for that dinner or if I know we will be gone on a day.
 It helps to have a visual for the week/month/however far in advance.
 Then on the side of each month I have a text box for grocery lists that I can update as needed.
 I use this list to make a list on my phone to take to the store.
 I also have a notepad on the refrigerator where Jess and I can add things as we use the last of it, not just groceries but household items as well.

-We use the entire page until it runs out, marking what
+We use the entire page until it runs out, marking what we've purchased with black permanent marker. |

 One thing I've learned that helps with meal-planning AND healthy portion control is only making enough for the specific meal.
 How this helps with meal planning is it can give a direction for several days worth of dinners.
 For example: I bought one pound of ground beef, but that is too much for any recipe that I'd make for just Jess and I. So the first night we have meatloaf and the second night we will have tacos, each using 1/2 lb of beef.
 When you have to buy ingredients in larger portion sizes that will go bad (if you can't freeze it or store it in the pantry for very long) just try to make multiple meals in a row that use those ingredients.

-The essentials...rice, tortilla chips, and sriracha.
+The essentials...rice, tortilla chips, and sriracha. |

 Just with Jess and I's schedules, I always keep one to two nights free and unplanned in case something comes up or he wants to go out to eat.
 That way you can easily just bump Tuesday night's dinner to Wednesday or whatever needs done.
 But on the other side of that, if for some reason I don't have a specific meal planned and end up having to make dinner, I have a standby list of about 5 meals that can be made with things I keep on hand.
 These can be as simple as some packaged soup with grilled cheese or just baked chicken with rice.

-I typically always have frozen chicken, frozen tilapia, and an assortment
+I typically always have frozen chicken, frozen tilapia, and an assortment of vegetables in the freezer. |

 So what have we learned here?